History of Social Security in the United States: Origins and design

+Prior to the renewed effort in the wake of the Great Depression, Theodore Roosevelt had mentioned a comprehensive "social insurance" package in his New Nationalism, first espoused in 1910 in the lead up to the 1912 election.
 In his failed 1932 campaign for governor of Louisiana, entrepreneur and politician Dudley J. Leblanc proposed a monthly stipend for the elderly.
 Huey Long witnessed the popularity of the idea with Louisiana voters, and subsequently adopted it in his national platform.

-Political Scientists at the University of Wisconsin–Madison, including Edwin Witte, known as the "Father of Social Security," Arthur J. Altmeyer, and Wilbur Cohen developed the 1934 proposal for a federally funded pension plan.
+Political Scientists at the University of Wisconsin–Madison, including Edwin Witte, Arthur J. Altmeyer, and Wilbur Cohen developed the 1934 proposal for a federally funded pension plan.
+Witte and Altmeyer have both been referred to as the "Father of Social Security," as has activist Abraham Epstein, who the Social Security Administration credited in a 1992 article as introducing the term "social security" to the United States.

 This idea was later popularized by Francis Townsend in 1933, and the influence of the "Townsend Plan" movement on debate over social security persisted into the 1950s.
 Early debates on Social Security's design centered on how the program's benefits should be funded.
 Some believed that benefits to individuals should be funded by contributions that they themselves had made over the course of their careers.
 Others argued that this design would disadvantage those who had already begun their careers at the time of the program's implementation because they would not have enough time to accumulate adequate benefits.